 Guide to essential oils

-Tonic, Wild Mint essential oil is ideal for diffusing, or blending with other oils to invigorate body and mind.
-Refreshing, Wild Mint essential oil improves breathing.
-Its soothing active ingredients make Wild Mint essential oil an asset for helping to calm itching.
+Tonic, Field Mint essential oil is ideal for diffusion, mixed with other oils to invigorate the body and mind.
+Refreshing, Field Mint essential oil promotes breathing.
+Its soothing active ingredients make Field Mint essential oil an asset in helping to calm itching.

 How to use